drhdev/dosnapshotman.sh/README.md

 ## Contributing

-Contributions to `dosnapshotman.py` are welcome!
+Contributions to `dosnapshotman.sh` are welcome!
 Please fork the repository and submit a pull request with your proposed changes.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License